Go back

 General Campus Student Employment Procedures

-Because federal/state laws or University policies regulate much of student employment policy and practice, it is important that all department members who deal with student employment read this information.
+Because federal/state laws, as well as University policies, regulate much of student employment policy and practice, it is important that all department members who deal with student employment read this information.

 Students who wish to work at the University must be paid through the student payroll employment process and cannot be paid as temporary employees.